School Exclusions Inquiry

 - Senior local government staff report using the findings in training for schools' staff and governors.

-- As a result of the Children's Commissioner requesting unpublished data on exclusions from the DFE, the Department decided the new analysis required should lead to an update in its own research reports.
+- Department for Education data analysis: As a result of the Children's Commissioner requesting unpublished data on exclusions from the DFE, the Department decided the new analysis required should lead to an update in its own research reports.
 It therefore released a profile of this data, adding to the knowledge base available.

-- There have been a number of calls from senior DfE Ministers since March 2012 which echo some of the key recommendations in "They Never Give Up On You".
+- Recommendations: There have been a number of calls from senior Department for Education Ministers since March 2012 which echo some of the key recommendations in "They Never Give Up On You".
 Although the Office of the Children's Commissioner cannot determine the exact degree to which our report contributed to these calls, it is encouraging nonetheless that the report is being reflected in political thinking and public statements.

 3. A second year for the School Exclusions Inquiry, 2012-13